OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/financials/cash-bank-management/import-bank-statement-file-failed-incorrect-results.md

 ### <a name="adjust-the-transformation"></a>Adjust the transformation

 Adjust the transformation to get the appropriate field or element in the bank statement file.
-Then map that field or element to the appropriate Dynamics 365 for Operations element.
+Then map that field or element to the appropriate Dynamics AX element.

 ### <a name="debitcredit-indicator"></a>Debit/credit indicator